Group Testing: An Information Theory Perspective: Group testing with prior statistics

-In Section \ref{sec:whatis} and the Appendix to Chapter \ref{ch:introduction}, we discussed the distinction between the combinatorial prior (every defective set of size $k$ is equally likely) and i.i.d.~prior (every item is defective with the same probability $\qq$).
-Both of these models have the common feature of exchangeability of items: We can swap the labels on any two items without affecting overall defectivity probabilities.
+Throughout the monograph, we have considered prior distributions on the defective set that are relatively `uninformative' other than indicating that defectivity is rare.
+In particular, we have considered the combinatorial prior where every defective set of size $k$ is equally likely, and the i.i.d.~prior where every item is defective with the same probability $\qq$.
+Under both of these priors, every item has the same probability of being defective, and there is little or no correlation between any two items' defectivity statuses.

+Although such properties are natural, they can also be unnecessarily restrictive.
+There are several applications in which it is reasonable to expect more prior information to be available, such as some items having a higher chance of defectivity, groups of items exhibiting clustering structure, and so on.
+In this section, we outline some studies of such kinds of prior information.